Framework-R-D/phlex-design/doc/algorithms.rst

    The C++ interface below is illustrative and not intended to reflect the final registration interface.

+To the extent possible, Phlex preserves data flow among data products and algorithms.
+This is indicated in the interface for registering algorithms.
+In some cases, access to a limited resource is required and the algorithm signature will specify dependencies on not only the data of interest but also the shared resource.

 Consider the following C++ classes and function:

 .. code:: c++